 The new sourcing paradigm and technology has already had significant impact.
 The technology development began in 1997 and CombineNet was founded in 2000.
-Between December 2001 and now (January 2005).
-CombineNet has used ASAP to host 230 highly combinatorial procurement events, totaling a spend of \$16 billion.
-The 60 buyer companies were mostly among the Global 1000, and the individual events ranged from \$2 million to \$1.6 billion, representing the most complex combinatorial auctions ever conducted.
-They spanned a broad range of categories such as transportation (truckload, less-than-truckload, ocean freight, dray, bulk, intermodal, small parcel, air freight, train, and fleet), chemicals, packaging, ingredients, advertising, displays, printed materials, security cameras, computers, services (e.g., prepress, temp labor, shuttling/towing, warehousing, legal), office supplies, and industrial materials/parts (e.g., bulk electric, fasteners, filters, leased equipment, MRO, pipes/valves/fittings, pumps, safety supplies, and steel).
+Between December 2001 and now (December 2006), CombineNet has used ASAP to host 447 highly combinatorial procurement events, totaling a spend of \$35 billion.
+The 60+ buyer companies were mostly among the Global 1000.
+A total of over 12,000 supplier companies bid in our system.
+The individual events ranged from \$2 million to \$1.6 billion, representing the most complex combinatorial auctions ever conducted.
+They spanned a broad range of categories such as

+• transportation: truckload, less-than-truckload, ocean freight, dray, bulk, intermodal, small parcel, air freight, train, fleet, freight forwarding, and other,